Abon-Obscurum/sht3x_stm32_oled_c_click/README.md

   - Sensor init with bus presence check (`HAL_I2C_IsDeviceReady`) and soft reset

-- Single-shot, high-repeatability measurement (clock-stretching command `0x2C06`)
+- Single-shot, high-repeatability measurement (0x2C06).
+Clock stretching is not relied upon — a fixed 15 ms delay is used before reading, per the datasheet's worst-case conversion time.

 - CRC-8 check on both the temperature and humidity bytes before the reading is accepted